Tomar (Rest day)

 Locals feeding the pigeons on the Praca do Republica

-Later we’ve walked to a restaurant in one of the streets at the back of the hostel where we’ve had a delicious lunch – meat, roasted potatoes and vegetables together with a bottle of red wine … a great choice for Easter Sunday.
+Later we have walked to a restaurant in one of the streets at the back of the hostel where we had a delicious lunch – meat, roasted potatoes and vegetables together with a bottle of red wine … a great choice for a rest day!

 We had a table on the street where we could enjoy our lunch

-After a nap in our room, we’ve enjoyed an ice-cream while walking to the other side of the River Nabao over the old bridge Ponte Velha.
-Families were sitting on the grass of the river bank – it was really a peaceful atmosphere on this lovely sunny day.
+After a nap in our room, we enjoyed an ice-cream while walking to the other side of the River Nabao over the old bridge Ponte Velha.
+Families were sitting on the grass of the river bank – there was such a peaceful atmosphere on this lovely sunny day.

 The River Nabao in Tomar